 How long to spend in the Lake District is also very heavily influenced by what you want to do here!
 As one of the nation’s most popular UK holiday destinations, there are plenty of things to do in the area to suit a multitude of ages and tastes.

-If you’re wanting to hike as many Wainwrights as possible, stay for longer than usual to ensure you have enough time to get a good amount ticked off.
+If you’re wanting to hike as many Wainwrights as possible, ensure that you have enough time to get a good amount ticked off.
 Remember, you may be more tired than you think after your first day on the fells and need the subsequent day to recuperate!

 Make time to relax!